yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. Locate all TODO: Exercise 7 - Task 1 in the solution and uncomment the code as indicated.
+1. Locate all TODO: Exercise 7 - Task 1 in the solution and uncomment the code as indicated

 #### Exit criteria:

--  Compile the code to ensure there are no issues with the changes.
+-  Compile the code to ensure there are no issues with the changes

 ### Task 2: Perform a troubled upgrade